NHS knowledge and library services' policies

 - take incremental steps to improve the staff ratio between qualified librarians and knowledge managers per member of the NHS workforce, through role redesign and by expanding this specialist workforce

-Organisations are invited to contact their regional HEE Knowledge and Library Services Lead for support [email protected].
+Organisations are invited to contact their regional HEE Knowledge and Library Services Lead for support on [email protected].

 Learning space within NHS Knowledge and Library Services in England